reproducible-reporting/stepup-core/docs/getting_started/interactive_usage.md

 ```

 Now press (lower case) `r` to run steps whose (indirect) inputs have changed.
-The new file `src/foo.txt` is copied again to `dst/foo.txt` while other steps are ignored.
+The new file `src/foo.txt` is copied again to `dst/foo.txt`, while other steps are ignored.

-The interactive commands are described in detail in the [Interactive command reference](../reference/interactive.md).
+The interactive commands are described in detail in the [Interactive Command Reference](../reference/interactive.md).

 ## Add a new file that matches `glob("src/*.txt")`